 Worth, P. (2018) ‘‘This extract is no good, Miss!’
 Helping post-16 students to make judgements about an historian’s construction of argument’ in Teaching History, 170: Historians Edition, pp.16-21.

-[Forthcoming] Worth, P. (2018) ‘Here ends the lesson: the creation of lesson conclusions as an iterative process in improving historical enquiries’ in Teaching History, 173: Opening Doors Edition.
+Worth, P. (2018) ‘Here ends the lesson: shaping lesson conclusions as an iterative process in improving historical enquiries’ in Teaching History, 173: Opening Doors Edition.